Dirac geometry II: Coherent cohomology: Coherent cohomology

 is the canonical inclusion of the $\infty$-category of symmetric monoidal $\infty$-categories, whose underlying $\infty$-categories admit small colimits and whose tensor products preserve small colimits in each variable, in the $\infty$-category of symmetric monoidal $\infty$-categories, whose underlying $\infty$-categories admit finite coproducts and whose tensor products preserve finite coproducts in each variable.
 In this situation, it follows from \cite[Proposition~4.8.1.10]{lurieha} that the diagram

 is left adjointable.
-If $\mathcal{C}$ is small, then the left adjoint of the bottom horizontal map takes $\mathcal{C}$ to the $\infty$-category $\mathcal{P}_{\Sigma}(\mathcal{C})$ of finite product-preserving presheaves of small anima, which is presentable by \cite[Theorem~5.5.1.1]{luriehtt}.
-Thus, we conclude that the left adjoint of the top horizontal map restricts to a map
+If $\mathcal{C}$ is small, then the left adjoint of the bottom horizontal map takes $\mathcal{C}$ to the $\infty$-category $\mathcal{P}_{\Sigma}(\mathcal{C})$ of finite product-preserving presheaves of small anima, which by \cite[Theorem~5.5.1.1]{luriehtt} is presentable.
+Thus, the left adjoint of the top horizontal map restricts to a map

 from the $\infty$-category of small symmetric monoidal $\infty$-categories, whose underlying $\infty$-categories admit finite coproducts and whose tensor products preserve finite coproducts in each variable, to the $\infty$-category of presentably symmetric monoidal $\infty$-categories.
 It follows that the composition